 No. The writing must be done for an HLS course, seminar or workshop or if an independent project, with an HLS faculty supervisor.
 Joint degree students should consult the description of their particular program for more information.

 - Can I use scholarly writing done over the summer for Option 1?

 Yes, as long as it is faculty-supervised work for which you registered during the previous academic year or it is pursuing faculty-supervised work under the competitively-granted student writing grants.

 - Is there anything special I have to do if the research for my paper involves interviewing people, conducting surveys, or obtaining information about living individuals by other means?

 Students are responsible for the ethical implications of their research.
 If a student’s project involves interviews, surveys, or obtaining information about individuals by other means, it may require review by the Committee on the Use of Human Subjects in Research.
-Please contact the Law School liaison at the Committee, Rebecca Holmes-Farley, email@example.com, to determine whether your project requires review.
+Please contact the Committee at email@example.com to determine whether your project requires review.

 - What types of writing qualify for Option 2?

 (1) Attorney work product including substantial writing in a clinic, upper-level moot court briefs, or the equivalent; (2) law school course and seminar papers, including the standard series of reaction papers, amounting to no fewer than 15 pages; (3) law journal writing including notes, book reviews, descriptions of developments

 in the law, (totaling no fewer than 10 publishable pages) and (4) nontraditional writing produced under faculty supervision, including interactive web-based material, surveys of students or practitioners with analysis, case study materials appropriate for classroom use, or other law-related writing outside of the forms mentioned.

 - How do I register for Option 2?